Project-Harmoni/harmoni-edge/README.md

-After creating the project, access the project dashboard: https://supabase.com/dashboard/project/(your-project-key) Under Storage, create two public buckets called "images" and "music".
+After creating the project, access the project dashboard: https://supabase.com/dashboard/project/(your-project-key)

+Under Storage, create two public buckets called "images" and "music," which will hold album covers and sountracks for the app.

+Under Edge Functions, create two secrets for interacting with Web3:
+ALCHEMY_URL
+TOKEN_CONTRACT_ADDRESS

 Alternatively, if you have been granted team credentials, an online test environment exists and is accessible for Harmoni at: